10 Tips To Prevent Early Childhood Cavities

 - If your child falls asleep during a feeding, remove the bottle from their mouth immediately so that milk doesn’t have a chance to pool around their teeth.

-- Ask your dentist about sealants for your child’s teeth.
-Sealants are clear plastic coverings that are applied to the chewing surfaces of the teeth to create a barrier that keeps food from getting caught in the natural groves of each tooth.
+Ask your dentist about sealants for your child’s teeth.
+Sealants are clear plastic coverings that are applied to the chewing surfaces of the teeth to create a barrier that keeps food from getting caught in the natural grooves of each tooth.

 How to check your child’s mouth for caries